bioinform/neusomatic/ensemble_docker_pipelines/README.md

      └── somaticsniper.cmd   # SomaticSniper run script for whole region genome.bed
 ```

-### 2. Run all individaul callers scripts
+### 2. Run all individual callers scripts
-You should first run all individaul callers `.cmd` run scripts for all regions.
+You should first run all individual callers `.cmd` run scripts for all regions.
 For instance with `qsub` command:
 ```
 for tool in strelka muse mutect2 vardict varscan2 do